Dylamn/macgyver-maze/README.md

 # Macgyver-maze

 ## Overview
-macgyver-maze is a python application game where the player is the famous MacGyver, lost inside a maze.
+macgyver-maze is a game written in python where the player is the famous MacGyver, lost inside a maze.

 The exit is protected by a guardian and MacGyver needs to bypass him in order to escape.
 To do this, MacGyver must combine three components (a plastic tube, a needle and a bottle of ether) to make a syringe